By Robert Dalvean

 No response, a pause and then Don says to the sergeant, “Have you called the nuthouses, see who’s escaped?”

 Sergeant Crowe shakes His head and mutters something

 “I don’t think he’s one of ours,” Don says.
 “Hand him over and lets get some rest.”

 Commotion at the door as the two policemen return, holding a tall, thin young man who looks not at all put out at being manhandled.
-He is dark-haired, with a drooping moustache, late twenties, looking remarkably like the picture of Henry Lawson on the back of the old ten-dollar note.
+He is dark-haired, with a drooping moustache, late twenties, looking remarkably like the picture of Henry Lawson later to be seen on the back of a ten-dollar note.

 It’s Constable Heen’s time for Show and Tell.

 “Here’s your loiterer, Sarge.”
 Then to Don he says,” How’s it goin’, sir?
 Puttin’ ‘em away?”